veleskasofiia/SQL_Wages_vs_Food_Prices/README.md

 4_SQL Has there been a year in which the year-on-year increase in food prices was significantly higher than wage growth (greater than 10%)?

 The table presents data for each year between 2007 and 2018, showing the average prices of food and salaries for both the current and previous years.
-The "percentage_p" column reveals the percentage change in food prices, while the "percentage_increase_s" column shows the percentage change in salaries.
+The "percentage_p" column reveals the percentage change in food prices, and the "percentage_increase_s" column shows the percentage change in salaries.
 The "differences" column indicates the gap between the percentage changes in food prices and wages.
 By examining the differences column, we can spot the years where the increase in food prices surpassed 10% compared to wage growth.
 For example, in 2009, the difference is 9.84%, suggesting that food prices rose significantly more than salaries during that period.
 Likewise, in 2018, the difference is 5.03%, indicating another year where food prices outpaced wage growth, albeit not exceeding 10%.
 In summary, based on the differences column, it seems that there were years when the rise in food prices exceeded wage growth, although not necessarily by more than 10% in every instance.

-5_SQL
+5_SQL Does the level of GDP affect changes in wages and food prices?
+Or, if the GDP increases more significantly in one year, will this be reflected in food prices or wages in the same or the following year by a more significant increase?

+The data shows GDP growth from 2008 to 2018, indicating economic expansion over the period.
+However, the link between GDP growth and changes in wages and food prices is not explicitly evident.
+While GDP growth can theoretically lead to higher wages and affect food prices, the actual impact depends on various factors beyond GDP alone, such as labor market dynamics and supply chain efficiencies.
+Therefore, while GDP growth is a significant economic indicator, further analysis is needed to understand its specific implications for wages and food prices.